dvd280/sparrow-messenger/README.md

 Suppose Alice decides to send Bob a message saying:  "Hello Bob".
 What she needs to do is:

-1. Convert the message into a series of double percision floating point numbers which will be sent as transaction amounts to Bobs secondary sub-address.
+1. Convert the message into a series of double percision floating point numbers which will later be sent as transaction amounts to Bobs secondary sub-address.

 2. After the conversion, instead of `"Hello Bob"` she has the following series of numbers: